1. What is secondary breast cancer?

 Sometimes other parts of the body, such as the in the chest, armpit or neck area, the skin or abdomen (belly), are affected.

 Where it spreads and to how many sites varies with different types of breast cancer and in different people.

 When breast cancer spreads to the bones, for example, it’s called secondary or metastatic breast cancer in the bone.
 The cancer cells in the bone are breast cancer cells.
 It is not the same as having cancer that starts in the bone.

-Secondary breast cancer usually occurs years or sometimes months after primary breast cancer, but for some people it’s diagnosed at the same time as the primary breast cancer or before the primary breast cancer has been discovered.
+Secondary breast cancer usually occurs years or sometimes months after primary breast cancer, but for some people it’s diagnosed at the same time as the or before the primary breast cancer has been discovered.

 This is referred to as ‘de novo’ (which means ‘new’) metastatic breast cancer.